 ACTION: Notice of an Open Meeting

-SUMMARY: The President’s Export Council will hold a meeting to deliberate on recommendations related to promoting the expansion of U.S. exports and to convey a report to the President on the September 2014 fact-finding trip to Poland and Turkey.
+SUMMARY: The President’s Export Council (Council) will hold a meeting to deliberate on recommendations related to promoting the expansion of U.S. exports and to convey a report to the President on the September 2014 fact-finding trip to Poland and Turkey by some members of the Council.
 Topics may include: the National Export Initiative; trade promotion authority; trade negotiations; reauthorization of the Export-Import Bank of the United States; innovation; education, skills development and workforce readiness; infrastructure; tax reform; and export control reform.
 The final agenda will be posted at least one week in advance of the meeting on the President’s Export Council website at http://trade.gov/pec.

-DATE: December 19, 2014 at 9:30 a.m.
+DATE: December 11, 2014 at 9:30 a.m.
 (ET)